Sabbath in Christianity: General Baptist

+and served, God hath instituted one Day in Seven, for his Sabbath to be kept holy unto him; which from the Resurrection of Christ, is the First Day of the Week, which is called the Lord’s Day, and is to be observed and continued to the end of the World, as a Christian Sabbath, the last Day of the Week being abolished.
+And this Christian Sabbath is to be kept after a due and reverent manner, in preparing of our Hearts, and ordering of Affairs so beforehand, that we may rest that Day from Worldly and Carnal Imployments, and frequent the solemn Assemblies of the Church, and in all publick and private Duties of Religion; as Hearing, Meditating, and Conferring, and Reading in, or of the holy Scriptures, together with Prayer, publick and private, and in the duties of Necessity, Charity, and Mercy, and not in any vain or Worldly Discourse, or idle Recreations whatsoever.

+Treatise on the Faith and Practice of the Free Will Baptists, adopted by Free Will Baptists, a sub-group of American General Baptists, also defends the Sabbath as Sunday, stating:

 This is one day in seven, which from the creation of the world God has set apart for sacred rest and holy service.
 Under the former dispensation, the seventh day of the week, as commemorative of the work of creation, was set apart for the Lord's Day.
 Under the gospel, the last day of the week, in commemoration of the resurrection of Christ, and by authority of Christ and the apostles, is observed as the Christian Sabbath.
 On this day all men are required to refrain from secular labor and devote themselves to the worship and service of God.